quinnnned/redux-seeds/README.md

     reducer: /* The usual redux reducer */,
     act: {
         /*
-        * An object of action creators, each of the form:
+        * An object of actors, each of the form:
         *     (options = {}) => action
         */
     },